Verifieddanny/wuzzup/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# WuzzUp

+Welcome to **WuzzUp**, a Next.js application designed to bring the *African parents* way of WhatsApp to life.
+This project is bootstrapped with [Next.js](https://nextjs.org) using the [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) setup.

 ## Getting Started

-First, run the development server:
+To get started with the development of WuzzUp, follow these steps to run the development server:

 ```bash
 npm run dev